Understanding the Difference Between 5S and Housekeeping: How Do They Impact Your Workplace?

 5. S - Shitsuke

-for more detail kindly find the attachment
+For more details, kindly find the attachment.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute